Pecorino: Italy’s Most Protected Cheese

 Our final recommendation is another cow’s milk pressed cooked cheese called Monte Veronese.
 Like our first two alternatives to Pecorino, Monte Veronese is a DOP cheese that is exclusively produced in the Verona province in the Veneto region of northern Italy.

 Local cheesemakers age their wheels of Monte Veronese for a minimum of 4 months, and up to 18 months.
-As you would expect, the longer the aging process, the more intense the flavour and the harder the texture becomes.
+As you would expect, the longer the ageing process, the more intense the flavour and the harder the texture becomes.

 A 12-month-old Monte Veronese has a slightly sweet and nutty taste, and a granular texture.
 The cheese is often grated and used as a topping for pasta dishes, soups, and salads.
 It’s also great for snacking, paired with a glass of wine or a beer.